 Holly: As you know, magic realism was a concept created by Gabriel García Márquez, a literature movement that developed into the visual arts.
 Everyone wants a piece of magic in their lives.
 We go to cinema, to theatres, to escape from reality.
 I think magic realism enables you to keep that reality but blended with a juxtaposition of magic.
 In visual arts, magic realism can also represent hyperrealism, but can also hyperrealism with entangled with little elements of magic.

-The temporary exhibition at the Swettenham residential and the Pagoda Street gallery are open for private viewings by appointment.
+The temporary exhibition at the Swettenham residence and the Pagoda Street gallery are open for private viewings by appointment.

 When?
 Now till otherwise specified